March 18, 2014

 Is this an Xbox Live Arcade game or an Xbox Live Indie Game?

-Right now it is an Xbox Live Indie Game.
+On Xbox 360 it is an Xbox Live Indie game.

 What is the benefit of being on Xbox Live Indie Games?